 13. STATE AND FEDERAL GAME REGULATIONS

 All participants are expected to abide by all state and federal laws and game regulations.
-Any angler who intentionally violates a law or regulation in an attempt to gain an unfair advantage will be disqualified.
+Any competitor who intentionally violates a law or regulation in an attempt to gain an unfair advantage will have their catch disqualified.
 In the case of multiple governing authorities, the strictest law is applicable.
 Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function, including the pre-tournament meeting may be disqualified from the tournament.
 (Prescribed medications taken per doctor’s instructions are excluded)

 Competitors shall remain with their marshal in the boat at all times during the tournament, except in the event of sickness or brief excursions for "nature calling", severe storm or other such hazard.
 It is permitted for a competitor to leave the boat for marina services.
 During competition, competitors and marshals may leave the boat to dislodge it, but only to return the boat in the direction it came from.
 Leaving the boat, on a competition day, to advance it is not permitted.
 (In falling water conditions, a team may leave the boat to advance it only to return from water they accessed without leaving the boat.)
 If for any reason it becomes necessary to leave the tournament waters early, the angler shall bear full responsibility for notifying the tournament director.

 16. FISH WEIGHING PROCEDURES

 All fish caught may be weighed at the request of the angler but only those fish weighing 1lb. (or 2lb. in the cases where the minimum has been increased) or more will count as scorable bass.
 The weight is not official until marshal and angler verbally agree on weight.
 The marshal is not allowed to touch the fish.
 All fish must be released into the water immediately after being weighed.
 Once the competitor and Marshal agree on the weight, the marshal will record the fish’s weight on the official scoring method and his score sheet.

 17. PROTEST AND POLYGRAPH TEST